 Delayed by the Civil War, Alaska was finally purchased from Russia in 1867 for

-Alaska has one of the lowest individual tax burden in the U.S.
+Alaska has one of the lowest individual tax burdens in the U.S.

 the state's capital,